Mridul-parakh/bhewApps-bookstore/README.md

 # DECISIONS/ASSUMPTIONS:

-1. Have assume title is unique, more than 1 book shouldn't carries same title logically
-2. optimize API's like GET and POST in such a way that it manage two responses
+optimize API's like GET and POST in such a way that it manage two responses